Who is responsible for organising school transport

 If your child is entitled to free transport

-If you believe that the use of pick up points are unsuitable - for example, due to safety concerns, you can request for us to consider the suitability of the travel arrangements and whether a route safety assessment to the pick up point is needed.
+If you believe that a pick up point is unsuitable, for example, due to safety concerns, you can ask us to consider the suitability of the travel arrangements and whether a route safety assessment to the pick up point is needed.

 Check if your child is entitled to free transport